How to Create Successful Email Newsletter

 Email newsletter has become a main means of communication between an online marketer and subscribers.
 After you setup a blog or website where you will regularly post new articles and stories, the next thing to think about is the creation of a good email newsletter.
 Why send email newsletters?
 For a couple of reasons:

 - The cost of creating and sending email messages is minimal.
-So, after your bulk email program is in place, you can create a template and start communicating with your online subscribers with the lowest expenses.
+So, after your email marketing system is in place, you can create a template and start communicating with your online subscribers with the lowest expenses.

 - You can quickly test new offers on your customers and understand how your list is responsive on the next day or earlier.